Ryagg/st-archive/TESTING.md

     To assist users in identifying the focused element, distinct :focus styles were added.
 Please refer to commit: 4268e7c1d6c1d161450e2618b17f548d04f32dc0.

-#### **Expectation: being able to access the site by using a screen reader**
+#### **Expectation: being able to access the site by using a screen-reader**

--   Requirement: allow content and structure to be recognized by screen readers.
+-   Requirement: allow content and structure to be recognized by screen-readers.
 -   Implementation: no additional measures were taken.
-When using the Windows 10 screen reader all content could be heard and.
+When using the Windows 10 screen-reader all content could be heard and.

 #### **Expectation: being able as an admin to add new collections to the site**